HewlettPackard/squest/docs/manual/notifications.md

 By default, notifications are enabled.
 You can disable all notifications from your profile page by accessing the profile page in the top right corner of the Squest application.

-!!! note
+## Notification filters

-    Administrators receive all notifications for all events.
-Filters can be added to limit notifications to some criteria.
-See below.
+Notifications are sent by default for all events.
+Filters can be added to limit notifications to some criteria:

-## Notification filters (admin)

-Notification filters can be set on several criteria:

 - Services
 - Operations